 It goes without saying, this is not investment advice!

-3) Anything that is hard or impossible to get access to
+3) Ignore investing in anything that is hard or impossible to get access to

-Finally, there are a variety of high return opportunities that you’ll have to avoid simply because they require a lot of capital and access to exclusive networks.
+Finally, there are a variety of high return opportunities that you’ll most likely have to avoid simply because they require a lot of capital and/or access to exclusive networks.

 I’m talking about all kinds of advanced investment strategies here, from investing in private businesses, aka private equity, to financing early stage startups with high yield convertible notes or straight up seed capital.

-Okay, so now you know what to avoid, the question becomes…
+Okay, so now you know what to probably avoid, the question becomes…

-…what is my absolute favorite investment approach for normal investors looking for attractive returns over the next 5-10 years?
+…what is my absolute favorite investment approach for normal investors looking for potentially high returns over the next 5-10 years?